Non Executive Directors

 - Other FTSE companies – Virtually the same as for FTSE 100 companies, although more latitude taken in Search Firm selection.

 - AIM companies – As for other FTSE companies but shortlist candidates can be fielded from other sources.
-Knowhow and experience of the close sector and a good understanding of risk are needed here, particularly with tech companies.
+Knowhow and experience of the sector and a good understanding of risk are needed here, particularly with tech companies.

 - Large private companies with multiple shareholders – Virtually the same as for other FTSE companies, although more latitude taken in Search Firm selection and also candidates coming from other sources.
-Conformance with UK Governance Codes is, in practice, seems to be less mandatory.
+Conformance with UK Governance Codes is, in practice, seen to be less mandatory.

 - Large private companies with a majority shareholder – The driver generally, is to find someone with the right attributes but where a close personal relationship with the principal working shareholder is likely but not necessarily apparent.
 Some see this as a risk – but most principal working shareholders do not!
+The main shareholder in this type of company is often a private equity firm and many of these have good relationships with a range of NED candidates.

-- Medium sized business – 50-250 employees and annual turnover €10million but below €50million. (generally seen as £40m.) – The driver, as with large private companies, generally, is to find someone with the right attributes from whatever sources.
+- Medium sized privately owned business – 50-250 employees and annual turnover €10million but below €50million. (generally seen as £40m.) – The driver, as with large private companies, generally, is to find someone with the right attributes from whatever sources.

 - Non-incorporated organisations, Charities and the range of Not-for-Profit organisations which have legal features – Mostly, now, recruited on a formal basis and generally by specialist recruiters – but candidates outside this process can often get on the list.
 Empathy with the charitable aims of the hiring organisation is important

 It is important though to know what your responsibilities are to be a NED and understand your fiduciary responsibilities under the Companies Act 2006 and your personal risks if something goes wrong.
+There are many excellent training courses which can provide this type of training and certification.

 Formal recruitment volumes are lower than commonly supposed and directly engaged volumes are difficult to assess.